Let's Put the X in Sex: Background and writing

 "Let's Put the X in Sex" is one of two new songs on the Kiss greatest hits album Smashes, Thrashes & Hits released in 1988, the other being "(You Make Me) Rock Hard".

 The song was written by Paul Stanley and his frequent collaborator Desmond Child.

 Both "Let's Put the X in Sex" and "(You Make Me) Rock Hard" were recorded by Paul Stanley on his own in July 1988 at New York's Right Track Studios.
 According to The Official Price Guide to Kiss Collectibles by Ingo Floren, the two songs let some fans wonder about the new musical direction of the band" because they "were produced with lots of keyboards over a dance-orientated beat".

 Reception

 The song was released in the United States in October 1988 as the first single from the album Smashes, Thrashes & Hits.
 The promotional 12" vinyl version had several remixes that were intended to be radio-friendly.
+Contemporary reviewers described the song as "typical" of KISS' material.